 Program in Nonprofit Management

-The Program in Nonprofit Management at Marlboro College Graduate School supports nonprofit executive staff and trustees who wish to be outstanding leaders in their organizations and their communities.
+The Program in Nonprofit Management at Marlboro College Graduate and Professional Studies supports nonprofit executive staff and trustees who wish to be outstanding leaders in their organizations and their communities.
 We seek to empower the next generation of nonprofit leaders with the technical competency, management skills and self-confidence to achieve their organizational missions effectively and efficiently, for the ultimate benefit of society.

 With a focus on professional development for practitioners, we offer: